oasiswork/zimsoap/README.md

 ZimSOAP : a programmatic python interface to zimbra
 ===================================================

-ZimSOAP allows to access the [SOAP Zimbra API] through a programmatic interface, taking care of authentification.
+ZimSOAP allows to access the [SOAP Zimbra API] through a programmatic, data-type-aware  interface high-level.
+It also handle  authentification, sessions, pre-authentication and delegated authentication.

+Not all methods are covered, but you're welcome to wrap the ones you need and pull-request !

+If you are looking at a lower-level lib, you better look to [python-zimbra]

 Allows accessing zimbraAdmin and zimbraAccount SOAP APIs